open-sauced/docs/docs/maintainers/growing-your-project.md

 To ensure that your open source project reaches it growth strategy goal(s), it is important that your team members actively participate in the project as much as possible.
 The [Contributors dashboard](../maintainers/maintainers-guide.md#contributors) in your project's Repository Insights Page can be helpful in fostering participation.
 Here are some strategies you can use this tab to monitor your team member's progress:

 - Identify the amount of repositories they contributed to in the Repositories section to see if they are immersed in the project.
-- Take note of the date of their recent contribution in the Last Contributed section to see if it aligns with the number in the Repositories section.
+- Take note of the date of their recent contribution in the Last Contributed card to see if it aligns with the number in the Repositories card.
-- Check the level in the Activity Ratio section to determine how often they contribute to the project
+- Check your project's [Activity](../welcome/glossary.md#activity) ratio in your project's statistic card to determine how often they contribute to it.

 :::tip

-If your project's Activity Ratio shows "Low", consider messaging your team member about this information and request a meeting to discuss possible strategies to help them progress.
+If your project's Activity ratio presents as "Low", consider messaging your team member about this information and request a meeting to discuss possible strategies to help them progress.

 :::